We recommend your garments must be dry washed, machine only in wool cycle or by hand with warm water, using mild soap or shampoo.

-Conditioner can be applied to soften the garment, followed by a thorough rinsing.
+Conditioner can be applied after washing to soften the garment, followed by a thorough rinsing.
 Do not use detergents or bleach.
 Do not machine wash (only if wool option wash available) Do not iron.
 Gently press the wet garment to remove water.

 Ensure dry cleaner does not use bleach, detergents, or harsh chemicals.
 The temperature used must not exceed 60ºC (140ºF).
 If the item is wrinkled after drying, apply steam from an iron as mentioned in the above Care Instructions, to achieve the desired shape and size.
 Small balls of wool may appear on the surface of the garment after drying.
 These can be removed with tape or rollers: simply swipe and remove.